shoukoo/shoukoo.github.io/content/blog/zellij-love-neovim.md

 ```

 This is it!
 With this setup I can use `Ctrl f t` in Normal mode to switch to the Tab mode, mirroring a workflow similar to that in Tmux.
 As a former Tmux user, this approach feels like returning home.
-I also added other common shortcuts that bind along with Alt key, you can see the final configuration [here](https://github.com/shoukoo/dotfiles/blob/master/zellij.kdl).
+I also added other common shortcuts that bind along with the Alt key, you can see the final configuration [here](https://github.com/shoukoo/dotfiles/blob/master/zellij.kdl).